High Value Horticulture Value Chains for the Queensland Murray-Darling Basin Project

 The project was funded by the Australian Government under the Murray Darling Basin Regional Economic Diversification Program, which encourages sustainable economic development in regional communities likely to be affected by the implementation of the Murray-Darling Basin Plan.

-Most irrigated cropping in the Balonne and Border Rivers districts of the QMDB are devoted to the production of cotton and grain crops (e.g. maize, wheat, soybean).
+Most irrigated cropping in the QMDB had historically been devoted to the production of cotton and grain crops (maize, cotton, sorghum, wheat, barley, chickpeas and other pulse crops).
 These crops are generally exported from the district as bulk commodities with little post farm gate value added by local communities.

 - higher value of production per unit of land area or per mega litre of water used

 - higher labour requirements

 - potential opportunities for local processing and product value adding.

 The project included 5 activities: